Lisboa University

 The Instituto Superior de Agronomia (ISA), School of Agriculture, is the largest and most qualified school of graduate and post-graduate degrees in the Agricultural Sciences, in Portugal.

-Located in the heart of Lisbon, Tapada da Ajuda – an Environmental and Botanical Park with about 100 ha – it is also a pleasant place for events, recreational activities and the discovery of sites, such as the interesting Amphitheatre of Stone, the Belvedere, the Garden of the Parada, the Rugby field, the Astronomical Observatory, the Exhibition Pavilion, the Auditorium of Lagoa Branca, among others.
+Located in the heart of Lisbon, ISA is set within Tapada da Ajuda, a 100-hectare Environmental and Botanical Park that provides a unique academic and cultural environment.
+The campus also serves as an attractive venue for events and recreational activities, offering notable sites such as the Stone Amphitheatre, the Belvedere, the Garden of the Parada, the Rugby Field, the Astronomical Observatory, the Exhibition Pavilion, and the Lagoa Branca Auditorium.

 Involvement in the Vinifera program: